 Ultimately, the theories outlined in The Protestant Work Ethic and the Spirit of Capitalism suggest the immense influence which ideas and religious beliefs have in the structural formation of society.
 For such a short read, it packs a tremendous amount of insight into, not only the recently-emerged industrial setting of Weber’s time, but the very religious, social, and economic ideas which shape today’s world.

-For more information on the Protestant Reformation and the ideas of Max Weber, I recommend taking a look at Weber’s famous 1905 pamphlet here.
+For more information on the Protestant Reformation and the ideas of Max Weber, you can read Weber’s famous 1905 pamphlet here.